July 22, 2020

 1 Corinthians 15:1-11

-O.K., I think I made a mistake.
+Okay, I think I made a mistake.
 I could go back and erase the prior material, but I will leave it in order to demonstrate the kind of thinking I’m trying to correct.
-The first mistake is to think the Gospel begins with the problem—sin.
-The second mistake is to think the Gospel begins with Creation—culminating with the creation of people.
+The first mistake is to think the gospel begins with the problem—sin.
+The second mistake is to think the gospel begins with creation—culminating with the creation of people.